We build open source publishing platforms, either with you or for you.

 Coko was initially funded through our Founder Adam Hyde’s Shuttleworth Fellowship.
 Later we received funding through the generosity of the The Gordon and Betty Moore Foundation, the Andrew W. Mellon Foundation, the Alfred P. Sloan Foundation and the Laura and John Arnold Foundation.
-Coko partners with leading publishers and research communication providers such as eLife Sciences, Hindawi, the University of California Press, Wormbase, and EuropePMC.
+Coko’s community includes leading publishers and research communication providers such as eLife Sciences, Hindawi, the University of California Press, Wormbase, and EuropePMC.

 Adam HydeCoko Founder